 Oscypek is usually fried and eaten with lingonberry jam, and one of the best things to do in Poland in winter is to find a cosy mountain tavern and ordering Oscypek, jam and some mulled wine to wash it down with.

 10. Białowieża Forest

-Located on the border of Poland and Belarus, Białowieża Forest covers a total area of 141,885 hectares and is home to 900 European bison (25% of the world’s total population), as well as wolves, lynxes, wild boar, and elk.
+Located on the border of Poland and Belarus, Białowieża Forest covers a total area of 141,885 hectares and is home to 900 European bison (25% of the world’s total population!), as well as wolves, lynxes, wild boar, and elk.

-12. Polish Vodka
+12. Polish vodka!

-Soplica comes in many different flavours, but my favourites are blackcurrant and hazelnut (try the hazelnut Soplica in hot chocolate or with a glass of milk if you want to feel like you’ve died and gone to heaven).
+Soplica comes in many different flavours, but my favourites are cherry and hazelnut – try the hazelnut Soplica in hot chocolate or with a glass of milk if you want to feel like you’ve died and gone to heaven.

 13. Tatra Mountains

 People tend to think of France, Switzerland, or Italy when they think of ski holidays, but the Tatra Mountains, which create a natural border between Poland and Slovakia, provide a cheaper (and just as beautiful) alternative.